What are Some Benefits of Telehealth for Physicians?

-Often, when your dermatology EHR vendor also offers a telemedicine solution, the information integrates directly into the patient’s health record, which can help keep data from falling through the cracks.
-This brings added convenience because you have a single vendor contact for both services, and you don’t have to try to piece together incompatible systems or reenter data.
+Often, when your EHR vendor also offers a telemedicine solution, the information integrates directly into the patient’s health record, which can help keep data all in one place.
+This brings added convenience because you don’t have to try to piece together incompatible systems or re-enter data.

-It provides your patients with greater access to you, and it gives you the convenience to practice and treat patients when you want without disrupting your day-to-day routine in clinic.
-If you’re on the go and receive a message after hours, which seems to occur often, you should have accessibility to log in from a mobile device and respond appropriately to requests.
-Plus, an asynchronous solution can eliminate the time constraints of an in-person visit or a video-conferencing telemedicine service.
+It provides your patients with greater access to you, and it gives you the convenience to practice and treat patients whenever you’re available.
 Incorporating telemedicine software enables you to “see” and treat patients on your schedule.

 4. Stay ahead of the competition.

-Overall, telemedicine can help you provide better patient experience while expanding access to see more patients, both in the office and digitally at your convenience.
-Offering a telemedicine solution in your practice can benefit you as a provider, your practice as a business and patients as valued customers, too.
+Overall, telemedicine can help you provide a better patient experience while expanding access to see more patients, both in the office and digitally at your convenience.
+Offering a telemedicine solution in your practice can benefit you, your practice and patients, too.
 It’s a win-win-win!